gnosischain/documentation/docs/developers/building/first-contract.md

 ---

-The Gnosis Chain is an EVM based chain, meaning deployment steps are the same as deployment to Ethereum or other chains.
+Gnosis is an EVM based chain, meaning deployment steps are the same as deployment to Ethereum or other chains.
 The required changes consist of directing deployment to the proper RPC and network id.

 - **RPC**: https://rpc.gnosischain.com ([more RPCs available here](/tools/rpc))
 - **Network_ID**: 100